-The mission of the Blood & Marrow Transplant (BMT) Program in the Taussig Cancer Institute is to provide high quality specialized patient care in a setting of education and research.
+The mission of the Blood and Marrow Transplant (BMT) Program in the Taussig Cancer Institute is to provide high quality specialized patient care in a setting of education and research.

 The entire BMT staff embraces the values of initiative, innovation, collaboration, confidentiality, empathy and integrity.

 What We Treat

 Cleveland Clinic performs bone marrow/peripheral blood stem cells/umbilical cord blood transplants for disorders including:

 The Blood and Marrow Transplant and Leukemia floors have units that are designed for patients with lengthy stays and compromised immune systems.